ricardo-jasinski/vhdl-game-engine/README.md

 * Scrolling background
 * Text output

+I'd like to add three game demos to be used as templates for new games:
+* A space shooter demo
+* A bouncing ball ("Arkanoid") demo
+* An adventure game demo (this one is currently completed)

 License
 -------
 This code comes with absolutely no guarantees.
 This code is public domain and